bhaan23/Path-of-Progression/README.md

 Currently the app runs with [Electron](https://electronjs.org) which lets us convert a web application to a runnable .exe

+The app then takes in a progression .json file with an array of [progression nodes](https://github.com/bhaan23/Path-of-Progression/blob/master/progression.md) which will queue off of log events and items equipped to show you what to do next.

 ## Help us out

 If you would like to assist in the development you are certainly welcome.
-To setup the project make sure you have npm installed.
+To setup the project make sure you have [npm](https://www.npmjs.com/get-npm) installed.
 Then in the root of the directory just run the following commands:

 ```
 npm install